CampbellNash/PnP/Samples/Branding.ApplyBranding/readme.md

 ![](http://i.imgur.com/jJxGEzc.png)

 You will also be required to add in a command line argument.
-Goto Solution > Properties > Debug then enter on of the following options into the Start Options.
+Goto Solution > Properties > Debug then enter any of the following options into the Start Options box.
 Please note you only need to enter "activate online" or whatever option suits your needs.

 ![](http://i.imgur.com/ZZo3wto.png)